microsoft/BotFramework-WebChat/samples/05.custom-components/h.activity-status/README.md

 # Sample - Customize activity status

-This sample shows how to customize activity status.
+This sample shows how to customize the activity status component through middleware.

 # Test out the hosted sample